Banedb/alx-system_engineering-devops/0x00-shell_basics/README.md

-'mv [[:upper:]]* /tmp/u' moves all filenames starting with uppercase to the subdirectory /tmp/u 'rm *~' removes all files ending with ~ in the current working directory 'mkdir {welcome/, welcome/to/,welcome/to/school}' makes the 3 directories respectively
+'mv [[:upper:]]* /tmp/u' moves all filenames starting with uppercase to the subdirectory /tmp/u 'rm *~' removes all files ending with ~ in the current working directory 'mkdir {welcome/, welcome/to/,welcome/to/school}' makes the 3 directories respectively 'ls -amp' lists all files and directories of current directory in sorted order